 How to Make Baked Mostaccioli

-- Start layering.
+Cook pasta al dente, drain then start layering the casserole.
 To the bottom of a casserole dish, spread a thin layer of the sauce.
 Add 1/2 the pasta on top, then half the sauce, and some of the cheese.

 - Freshly grated mozzarella.
 I can’t stress it enough, grate your own fresh mozzarella!
-It makes a difference.

 - Cook noodles to al dente.
 Warm noodles absorb the sauce and will continue to cook in the oven.
 If they start completely cooked, they will be mushy when they come out of the oven.
 Brush up on more tips for cooking pasta.